-Signed in 1926, this was one of the more historical highways in the US Highway System.
-It did not traverse a famous trail nor route used by a military commander, but rather the battlefield of one of the most pivotal battles in the Civil War.
-From Blacksmith Shop Road to its northern terminus at Business US 15, it passed through the southeastern section of the Gettysburg National Military Park.
-In fact, the northern terminus was located near the Gettysburg National Cemetery where the fallen Union soldiers were buried.
+This route was one of the more historical highways in the US highway system.
+Even though it did not follow a famous trail nor path used by a military commander, it did traverse the battlefield of one of the most pivotal battles in the American Civil War.
+From its western terminus at Lincoln Square in downtown Gettysburg to Blacksmith Shop Road in Cumberland Township, it passed through the historic borough as well as the southeastern section of Gettysburg National Military Park.
+In fact, its intersection with Business US 15 was located near the Gettysburg National Cemetery where the fallen Union soldiers are buried.

 Not much changed along the route during its existence except for one instance.
 In 1958, the highway was widened from Whitehall Road at the northwestern end of Littlestown through to Kindig Road at the southeastern end of the borough.

 Rumblings that Maryland wanted to decommission US 140 began to be felt in 1977 when the state sent the Borough of Gettysburg a notice they were planning to change the designation, and suggested Pennsylvania might want to change its designation to conform.
 At their June 13, 1977 board of directors meeting, the Gettysburg Chamber of Commerce was asked its opinion of the proposed change by the borough council.
 The directors notified council that they agreed that the road should only have one route number rather than confusing drivers by changing the numbers at the state line.
 However, they learned that there was one flaw in changing from US 140 to PA 97 to correspond with the planned MD 97 designation on the other side of the Mason-Dixon Line: PA 97 was already being used in Erie County!
 Chamber officials urged the borough council to support PennDOT efforts to persuade District 1 to give its PA 97 a new designation and move it to Adams County to replace US 140.
 In the end, PA 97 would become a duplicated route designation posted in both counties.